”I want to expose a local server behind a NAT or firewall to the internet.”

 On Linux or OSX you can unzip ngrok from a terminal with the following command.
 On Windows, just double click ngrok.zip.

 $ unzip /path/to/ngrok.zip

-Read the Usage Guide for documentation on how to use ngrok.
+Read the documentation on how to use ngrok.
 Try it out by running it from the command line:

 #ngrok is a dream for testing localhost with remote APIs! @davejlong

 Ngrok is the software equivalent of Slash's guitar solo in "Sweet Child of Mine" @kevinwhinnery